-In its deliberation on the re-appointment of retiring Directors who, being eligible, have offered themselves for re-appointment, the NC takes into consideration the Director's attendance, participation, contribution and performance during the previous year.
+In its deliberation on the re-appointment of retiring Directors who, being eligible, have offered themselves for re-appointment, the NC takes into consideration the Director's attendance, participation, contribution, commitment and performance during the previous year, as well as his independence (for independent Directors).

-Each member of the NC has abstained from participating in deliberations and voting on any resolutions in respect of his re-appointment as Director.
+The member of the NC has abstained from participating in deliberations and voting on any resolutions in respect of his reappointment as Director.

-4.4 Directors' Time Commitments and Multiple Directorships
+4.6 Directors' Time Commitments and Multiple Directorships

-It is recommended under the 2012 Code that the Board considers providing guidance on the maximum number of listed company representations which each Director of the Company may hold in order to address competing time commitments faced by Directors serving on multiple boards.
-The Board believes that each Director, when accepting new appointments or who already sit on multiple boards, has the individual responsibility to personally determine the demands of his or her competing directorships and obligations, and ensure that he / she can allocate sufficient time and attention to the affairs of each company.
+The Board believes that each Director, when accepting new appointments or who already sit on multiple boards, has the individual responsibility to personally determine the demands of his or her competing directorships and obligations, and ensure that he/she can allocate sufficient time and attention to the affairs of each company.
+The Board is of the view that setting a numerical limit on the number of listed company directorships a Director may hold is arbitrary, given that time requirements for each person vary, and therefore prefers not to be prescriptive, currently.

-The Board is of the view that setting a numerical limit on the number of listed company directorships that a Director may hold is arbitrary, given that time requirements for each person vary, and therefore prefers not to be prescriptive, currently.
-As a safeguard, the NC will assess and review annually each Director's attendance record and his/her ability to allocate sufficient time and attention to the affairs of the Company.
-The NC is satisfied with the time commitment and effort made by each Director to attend meetings in 2018.
+Annually, the NC assesses and reviews each Director's attendance record and his/her ability to allocate sufficient time and attention to the affairs of the Company.
+The NC is satisfied with the time commitment and effort made by each Director to attend meetings in 2019.
+Directors with multiple board representation made sure to allocate time to attend to the Company's affairs.

-Currently, the number of directorships in Singapore listed company(ies), including the Company, held by an Independent Director is 5, that held by a Non-executive Director is 3, and that held by an Executive Director is 1.
+Currently, the maximum number of directorships in Singapore listed companies, including the Company, held by a Non-executive Independent Director is 5, that held by a Non-executive Non-independent Director is 3, and that held by an Executive Director is 1.